trishume/pro/README.md

 each with a path to a folder to search.
 Pro will search the path in the PRO_BASE variable as well as all paths in the .proBase file.
 If neither exists then the home directory will be used.

+## Indexing

+Whenever you run a `pro` command or `pd` it will kick off a background indexing process.
+This process can run anywhere from less than a second to a minuted depending on the number of files in your pro bases.

+On update the cache is invalidated and you may have to wait a while before your command finishes.

 ## Installation